wagood/laralist/README.md

 ![Supported Laravel Versions](https://img.shields.io/badge/Laravel-9.0%2B-blue?style=flat-square)
 ![Supported PHP Versions](https://img.shields.io/badge/PHP-8.0%2B-blue?style=flat-square)

+* Laravel [CipherSweet](https://github.com/spatie/laravel-ciphersweet) is a backend library developed by Paragon Initiative Enterprises for implementing searchable field-level encryption.
+It can encrypt and decrypt values in a very secure way.
+It is also able to create blind indexes.
+These indexes can be used to perform searches on encrypted data.
+The indexes themselves are unreadable by humans. <!-- encryption -->

 * Lara [Client](https://github.com/usamamuneerchaudhary/laraclient) simplifies the process of working with APIs in Laravel, making it easy to handle authentication, rate limiting, and error handling.
 It allows to set up several API connections in a central configuration file, specifying the credentials for each connection.
 ![Supported PHP Versions](https://img.shields.io/badge/PHP-8.1%2B-blue?style=flat-square)